 Download or read The Philosopher s Dictionary Third Edition PDF, written by Robert M. Martin and published by Broadview Press.
 This book was released on 2002-05-06 with total page 342 pages.
 Available in PDF, EPUB and Kindle.
 Book excerpt: The central aim of The Philosopher’s Dictionary is to provide a comprehensive and up-to-date guide of philosophical terms.
 Definitions are brief, clear, and user-friendly.
 Notes on usage, spelling, and pronunciation are included, and there are brief entries on hundreds of the best-known philosophers.
 Throughout, Martin writes in a style at once informative and authoritative, making difficult concepts intelligible without distorting them.
 The third edition has been revised throughout, and includes many new entries on philosophical concepts, from Berry’s paradox to the Chinese room example to perfectionism and satisfice.
 The number of entries on active philosophers has also been considerably increased.

 Download or read The Philosophers of the Ancient World PDF, written by Trevor Curnow and published by A&C Black.
-This book was released on 2006-06-22 with total page 272 pages.
+This book was released on 2006-06-22 with total page 315 pages.
 Available in PDF, EPUB and Kindle.
-Book excerpt: This fascinating book contains information on over 2,300 ancient Western philosophers, from Abammon to Zoticus.
-Covering the period from the seventh century BC to the seventh century AD, it brings together the extremely well-known and the thoroughly obscure.
-Those already familiar with ancient philosophy will find it an invaluable and handy work of reference with a breadth of coverage that far exceeds any other single-volume work on the subject.
-Those new to the subject will find it a useful introduction.
-The ideas of the major thinkers are summarised and an historical overview of ancient philosophy allows them to be placed in their proper context.
-The book also provides useful background reading for anyone interested in the ancient world who wants to find out more about its intellectual life.
-A minimum of philosophical jargon ensures its accessibility to a wide audience.
-As in ancient histories of philosophy, there is also a modest amount of gossip.
+Book excerpt: Contains information on over 2,300 ancient Western philosophers, from Abammon to Zoticus.
+Covering the period from the seventh century BC to the seventh century AD, this book summarises the ideas of the major thinkers, and an historical overview of ancient philosophy allows them to be placed in their proper context.

 Download or read Iris Murdoch Philosophical Novelist PDF, written by Miles Leeson and published by A&C Black.
 This book was released on 2010-04-11 with total page 171 pages.
 Available in PDF, EPUB and Kindle.
 Book excerpt: A reassessment of Murdoch's fictional work regarding her links with her own philosophy and the philosophy of Plato, Sartre, Nietzsche, Heidegger and Freud.